Pulmonary Barotrauma – What is it and How can you Prevent it?

 While these symptoms may become noticeable within minutes of ascension, it is also possible for them to show up and worsen within hours of the dive.

-Is there anything that can be done in the moment?
+Is there anything that can be done at the moment?

 You may be asking yourself what the best protocol is before arriving at the hospital.
 In the case that the diver is conscious but showing signs of pulmonary barotrauma, the best course of action is to lay him on his side with his head just slightly lower than the heart.
 100% oxygen should be administered while waiting for medical attention.